 We’d like to welcome your child/children to Harmeny Athletic Club and hope they enjoy their time with us.
 We also hope that some will emulate many previous members who have gone on to win Scottish Championship medals and represent Scotland in international competitions.

 Harmeny Athletic Club is entirely self-organised by parents and adult members.
-The club only survives because of the volunteers and we are always looking for additional helpers, whether as a Coach, team manager or if you have a specific skill (finance, IT, data protection etc) – the club are always grateful for help.
+The club only survives because of the volunteers and we are always looking for additional helpers, whether as a Coach, team manager or if you have a specific skill (finance, IT, data protection, etc) – the club is always grateful for help.

-It is the responsibility of parents to bring youngsters into the school for registration and remain until the coaches on duty accept them into the training session.
+It is the responsibility of parents to bring youngsters into the training venue for registration and remain until the coaches on duty accept them into the session.
 Please ensure that your child is collected promptly when training finishes.

 Fees and Membership

 Our membership year runs from the 1st October to the 30th September.
 Juniors who are offered a place must register ahead of their first session so that the coaches have access to contact details and any relevant medical conditions.
 If you don’t register in advance, you will not be allowed to join the session.
 A membership fee of £25 (slightly reduced after Easter) will be collected via our LoveAdmin registration system, and a session fee of £3.00 a session/£5 for two weekly sessions will be payable via the same system for the remaining sessions of your first term.
 Training fees are collected term by term in advance after that.